Yale-BIM/f21-assignments/assignment-1/README.md

 sees in rviz.
 Add an image display to rviz to visualize the camera's image.

-3. Modify the node "look_at_target.py" within the scripts folder of the shutter_lookat package that is provided as part of this assignment.
+3. Modify the node `look_at_target.py` within the scripts folder of the shutter_lookat package.
 In particular, you should modify the functions:

     ```python
     def solve_for_yaw(self, current_joint_states):